No one expected to step out of the Jeep into a full-on blizzard.

 It was hard to leave the happiness of the fire and trudge toward the cold, dark shelter.
 But although the second, three-walled shelter was far smaller and more open-air than the first, we all enjoyed a better night.
 Rollins relinquished his zero-degree sleeping bag so I even managed to steal four hours of sleep, the first of any sleep in approximately 48 hours.

 Temperatures were still well below freezing; my water bottles had refrozen themselves completely.
 But without the wind and snow, and after the hell of the first night, the Old Orchard shelter may as well have been one of my favorite beach bungalows in Thailand.

 Our winter storm had cruel timing.
-A sniper of a Canadian storm that had blasted only the two days planned by so many for months.
-Temperatures reached 50 degrees the last day and the world seemed to come alive again.
+It was a sniper of a Canadian storm that had blasted only the two days we diligently planned for months.
+Temperatures reached 50 degrees F the last day, and the world seemed to come alive again.
 The downhill, four-mile hike to the Jeep was incredibly enjoyable.
 We crossed gurgling springs under blue skies; birds stayed busy in the bushes.
 I almost felt guilty walking over the precious patches of grass that appeared at the end.
-The soft carpet seemed foreign and fragile after so many miles of frozen ground.
+The soft carpet seemed foreign and fragile after so many miles of white, frozen ground.

 With cracked fingertips and a healthy new disdain for the upcoming winter, Mount Rogers was certainly one of the most memorable adventures that I’ve had in North America.
 Would I do it again?
 Absolutely.
-But let’s do so in August.
+But let’s do the next one in August.